devstream-io/devstream/staging/dtm-pipeline-templates/README.md

 ## Where does this repo come from?

-`pipeline-templates` is synced from https://github.com/devstream-io/devstream/blob/main/staging/pipeline-templates.
+`dtm-pipeline-templates` is synced from https://github.com/devstream-io/devstream/blob/main/staging/dtm-pipeline-templates.
 Code changes are made in that location, merged into `devstream-io/devstream` and later synced here.